 From here, you should have a vague idea of who you want to make initial contact with.
 If you can, I would aim to contact 5 or 6 different agencies.

-7. Make Initial Contact / Discuss The Project
+7. Make Initial Contact to Discuss Your Project

 Depending on the sort of person you are, you might decide that one method of communication suits you better than another.
 For me, I’ll always pick up the phone before doing anything else.
 It’s by far the quickest way of contact people, and if somebody will make time for you calling them, the chances are, you’ve found somebody that cares about your project.